 Diagnosis and Treatment Options

 If you or any member of your family is suffering from conjunctivitis, it's take to make an appointment at eye Care Specialists of Florida.
-Our ophthalmologist can examine your specific symptoms while also talking to you about your contact lens use, eye makeup routine, known allergies, or other symptoms that might point to a virus.
+Our ophthalmologist can examine your specific symptoms while also talking to you about your eye makeup routine, known allergies, or other symptoms that might point to a virus.
 Most cases of conjunctivitis respond well to soothing home remedies such as warm, moist towels on the eyes.
 Other treatments may vary according to the underlying cause.
 For allergic conjunctivitis, you may need to take antihistamines and avoid specific situations, while antibiotics are the treatment of choice for bacterial infections.
 Some viral conjunctivitis may respond to anti-viral drugs, while other simply has to run their course.

 Call Our Florida Eye Doctor